- Residency - Maimonides Medical Center (2000-2007), Surgery

 - Liver Cancer

-Adam Yopp, M.D., is an Associate Professor of Surgery in the Surgical Oncology Division at UT Southwestern Medical Center.
+Adam Yopp, M.D., is an Associate Professor in the Department of Surgery and Chief of the Division of Surgical Oncology at UT Southwestern Medical Center.
 He specializes in surgeries for cancers of the gastrointestinal tract, liver, pancreas, stomach, and bile duct.
 He is the Surgical Director of the Liver Tumor Program at UT Southwestern.
 In addition, he is the Director of the Tissue Specimen Resource at Harold C. Simmons Comprehensive Cancer Center.

 A Wisconsin native, Dr. Yopp brings both extensive clinical and research training to UT Southwestern.
 He graduated from the University of Wisconsin-Madison and earned his medical degree at St. George’s University.
 Following completion of a general surgery residency at Maimonides Medical Center in New York he received advanced training in hepatopancreatobiliary malignancies as a surgical oncology fellow at Memorial Sloan Kettering Cancer Center.